RouninMedia/ashiva-changelog/README.md

   ### APR 2023
  - Introduced the `!` prefix as a negation indicator for PrimeCells and for **CellReferences** in inline **CapsuleManifests**  in **CapsuleReferences**

- - Decided, on reflection, that the redesigned **CodeSheet References** in **CapsuleManifests** were too complex and needed to be simplified:
+ - Decided, on reflection, that the redesigned **CodeSheet References** in **CapsuleManifests** were too complex and needed to be re-simplified:
      1. Resolved that all assumed / implicit / hinted-at data (e.g. *FilePath* / *FileType* etc.) needs to be explicitly written out
      2. Instead of (*CellAlias*, *FileName* + *FileType*, *FilePath*), changed the three new parameters to (*FileName*, *FileType*, *FilePath*)
      3. Permitted the third parameter to be optional, given that there may not be a *FilePath*